How Psychologists with Positive Behaviour Support Expertise Transform NDIS Clients' Lives

 NDIS participants can access Positive Behaviour Support services as part of their funded supports under the 'Improved Relationships' and 'Capacity Building' categories.
 These services can include one-on-one therapy sessions, family training programs, and consultations with professionals to refine behavioural strategies over time.
 Engaging with experienced PBS psychologists ensures individuals receive comprehensive, structured support tailored to their unique needs.

 Psychologists with expertise in Positive Behaviour Support are making a profound difference in the lives of NDIS clients.
-By understanding the underlying causes of challenging behaviors and implementing person-centered, evidence-based interventions, they are empowering individuals to live more fulfilling, independent, and inclusive lives.
+By understanding the underlying causes of challenging behaviours and implementing person-centred, evidence-based interventions, they are giving individuals the opportunity to live more fulfilling, independent, and inclusive lives.

 Change starts with one conversation.